babypawcio/babypawcio/README.md

 Doing calisthenics and gymnastics in my free time ⛹🏻‍♀️

-Proud student of Appiled Computer Science at Mikołaj Kopernik's University in Toruń 👨🏼‍🎓 Currently learning Linux, Git, Python and JavaScript 🐧🐙🐍🟨
+Proud student of Applied Computer Science at Mikołaj Kopernik's University in Toruń 👨🏼‍🎓 Currently learning Linux, Git, Python and JavaScript 🐧🐙🐍🟨